jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

    cut the noise; supply respectable keyboards and mice and screens; provide parking.
    While you're at it, maybe throw in some fruits or snacks.
 You can afford it!

-4. Publish salary and compensation data in aggregate for its workforce, broken down by job role and seniority without retaliation as stated in the [Department of Labor's Pay Transparency Nondiscrimination Provision](https://www.dol.gov/sites/dolgov/files/ofccp/pdf/pay-transp_%20English_formattedESQA508c.pdf).
+4. Publish aggregated salary and compensation data in for the workforce, broken down by job role and seniority without retaliation as stated in the [Department of Labor's Pay Transparency Nondiscrimination Provision](https://www.dol.gov/sites/dolgov/files/ofccp/pdf/pay-transp_%20English_formattedESQA508c.pdf).

-5. Reward results, with raises and bonuses proportionate to the firm's yearly profits, based on merit and productivity.
-Refrain from penalizing workers based on *where* they happen to acheive that productivity.
+5. Reward results, with raises and bonuses proportionate to the firm's yearly profits, based on merit and productivity -- not whether that productivity happens at the office.

 6. Enable remote-capable workers to work from any JPMC corporate office in the region.

+7. Last and *most important,* we know that only collective bargaining can assure us of any lasting gains.
+Therefore, *respect our right to organize!*

 -----------------------